 - Place crushed pretzels and sugar in the bottom of a 9x13" pan.
 Melt the butter and pour over the pretzels and sugar.
 Mix and spread over the bottom of the pan, pressing slightly.
 Bake for 15 minutes and then remove to cool.

 - Stir the gelatin powder into the hot water until it is dissolved.
-Add the cherry pie filling and stir until cooled to lukewarm.
+Add the cherry pie filling and stir.
+Allow to sit on the counter until it is room temperature.
 Slowly pour over cream cheese mixture.
 Refrigerate until set, at least a couple of hours.